 McGlaughlin v.
 Reynolds, 886 F. Supp.
 902 (1995)

-Brent A. Singer was born in Denver, Colorado.
-He earned a B.A. with distinction, an M.A., and a Ph.D from the University of Colorado at Boulder.
+Brent was born in Denver, Colorado.
+He earned a B.A. with distinction, an M.A., and a Ph.D. from the University of Colorado at Boulder.
 Prior to entering law school, he was an assistant professor of philosophy at the University of Maine.
 Brent is a graduate of Harvard Law School, cum laude, where he was a member of Harvard’s 1991 Ames Moot Court championship team.
 He served as Law Clerk to Justice George E. Lohr of the Colorado Supreme Court before joining Rudman Winchell.

-Brent works out regularly at the New Balance Student Recreation Center on the campus of the University of Maine and he is an avid golfer.
+Brent works out regularly at the New Balance Student Recreation Center on the campus of the University of Maine and is an avid golfer.